 Hawarden 2 miles.

-This superb end-terrace barn conversion is situated close to the village of Hawarden, within easy reach of the historic city of Chester.
+This superb recently refurbished end-terrace barn conversion is situated close to the village of Hawarden, within easy reach of the historic city of Chester.

-With modern furnishings throughout and laminate flooring on the ground floor, you enter the property into a hallway with cloakroom off it and then into a cosy sitting room with comfy sofas and open-tread stairs to the first floor.
+With modern furnishings throughout and recently fitted oak effect laminate flooring on the ground floor, you enter the property into a hallway with cloakroom off it and then into a cosy sitting room with comfy sofas and open-tread stairs to the first floor.

-From here are double doors to a modern kitchen with laminate work surfaces and a double oven and then through another set of double doors is the light and airy conservatory with dining area and doors to the garden.
+From here are double doors leading to the recently refurbished contemporary kitchen with granite work surfaces and a double oven and then through another set of double doors is the light and airy conservatory with dining area and doors to the garden.

 On the first floor is a shower room with rainfall shower and two of the three bedrooms – a double and a single day bed, with a further staircase that directly opens to a delightful low-level super king-size double room.